OpenHUTB/carla_doc/docs/tuto_first_steps.md

 | __Town11__ | A Large Map that is undecorated.|
 | [__Town12__](map_town12.md) | A Large Map with numerous different regions, including high-rise, residential and rural environments.|

-You can browse the available maps in your CARLA installation:
+You can browse the available maps in your Carla installation:

 ```py
 client.get_available_maps()